Paadhai Theriyudhu Paar: Production

 Nemai Ghosh and M. B. Sreenivasan formed a production company called Kumari Films, with contributions from more than 50 shareholders.
 Each of them contributed an amount ranging from ₹500 to ₹ 5,000 to start the banner.
 None of the members contributed more than ₹ 5,000.
 Kumari Films' inaugural production Paadhai Theriyudhu Paar was launched by the communist leader P. Jeevanandham.
 The film was the second directorial venture of Ghosh, who also worked as cinematographer.

 Themes

 Paadhai Theriyudhu Paar addresses the trade union movement of India, and was scripted keeping the Communist Party of India (CPI) ideology in mind.

 Soundtrack

 The music was composed by M. B. Sreenivasan, while the lyrics were written by Jayakanthan, Pattukkottai Kalyanasundaram and K. C. S. Arunachalam.
-The playback singers were T. M. Soundararajan, Thiruchi Loganathan, P. B. Sreenivas, A. L. Raghavan, A. S. Mahadevan, S. Janaki and P. Susheela.
 Vaali wrote the song "Koduthadellam Koduthan" for this film but it was rejected by Ghosh, and instead used in Padagotti (1964).
 The song "Thennankeetru" is based on Valaji raga, and was set to tune with a xylophone.